Gets the primary clipboard of the widget.

 Returns the Gtk::Root

-widget of @widget.
+widget of the widget.

-This function will return nil
+This function will return NULL

 if the widget is not contained